 Qualifying Examination: Students are required to take four written exams (each 3 hours in length) over two weeks, followed by an oral exam.
 Although the topics of the exams vary from student to student, typically these exams are structured around the following four areas: (1) a historical exam assessing documentary knowledge, (2) a methodological exam focused on historiographical and critical approaches, (3) a subject area exam related to the student’s planned dissertation, and (4) a secondary exam, focused on the student’s outside minor.
 Each of the departmental exams is guided by a different bibliography, developed in consultation between the student and the core faculty; bibliographies should be prepared by the summer following the first year of a student’s Ph.D. program.

-VIII.
+IX.
 Religions of South Asia

 Students choosing Religions of South Asia master the theoretical, historical, ethnographic and linguistic skills they need to carry out original research and to teach at both graduate and undergraduate levels.
 Students will select a particular focus for their studies, and will also develop a broad background in both South Asian religious history and the field of Religious Studies as a whole.
 Current faculty strengths are in the areas of Buddhism, Islam, and Hinduism.